murugan-maddy/String/README.md

-# String
+# String maanagement
-rev the  char in java
+rev an array of string and char in java